A HISTORY OF ENGLAND IN THE 19th CENTURY

 The Factory Acts

-The industrial revolution created an unprecedented demand for female and child labour.
+The industrial revolution created an unprecedented demand for female and child labor.
 Children had always worked alongside their parents but before the 19th century they usually worked part time.
 In the new textile factories women and children were often made to work very long hours (often 12 hours a day or even longer).

 The government was aware of the problem and in 1819 they passed an act that made it illegal for children under 9 to work in cotton mills.
 However the act lacked 'teeth' as there were no factory inspectors to check the mills.
 Another ct was passed in 1833 but this time inspectors were appointed.
 Children under 9 were banned from working in textile mills.
 Children aged 9 to 13 were not allowed to work for more than 12 hours a day or a total of more than 48 hours a week.
 Children aged 13 to 18 must not work for more than 69 hours a week.
 Furthermore nobody under 18 was allowed to work at night (from 8.30 pm to 5.30 am).